Ab initio study of strain-driven vacancy clustering in aluminum: Results and discussion

-The above results for the vacancy formation and binding energies of tri- and quadvacancies indicate that compressive strains are a key driving force for vacancy clustering, particularly on the (111) plane, which is the dominant clustering plane observed in experiments \cite{PureAlExpt, AlMgAlloyExpt}.
-This is particularly evident from the results for the \texttt{A} trivacancy and \texttt{A1} quadvacancy, both located on the (111) plane, which exhibit substantially higher formation and binding energies than the other tri- and quadvacancies, respectively, for 10\% compressive strain.
+The above results for the vacancy binding energies and enthalpies of tri- and quadvacancies indicate that compressive strains are a key driving force for vacancy clustering, particularly on the (111) plane, which is the dominant clustering plane observed in experiments \cite{PureAlExpt, AlMgAlloyExpt}.
+This is especially true for the \texttt{A} trivacancy and \texttt{A1} quadvacancy, both located on the (111) plane, which exhibit substantially higher binding energies than the other tri- and quadvacancies, respectively, for 10\% compressive strain.
 To better understand the origin of these noticeably larger values, Fig.~\ref{Fig:TriQuad} shows the electron density contours on the (111) plane and the atomic displacements upon relaxation for the \texttt{A} trivacancy and \texttt{A1} quadvacancy under 10\% compressive strain.
 We observe significant displacements in one atom for the trivacancy and two atoms for the quadvacancy, indicating collapse of the vacancy cluster.
 Specifically, in the trivacancy, the highlighted atom undergoes a displacement of $3.18$ bohr, with the next largest displacement being $0.27$ bohr.
 In the quadvacancy, the two highlighted atoms exhibit displacements of $2.82$ bohr, while the next largest displacement is $0.569$ bohr.
-These large displacements lead to significant increase in the electron density within the vacancy cluster, thereby making it energetically favorable, as reflected in the formation and binding energies.
+These large displacements lead to a significant increase in electron density within the vacancy cluster, which is otherwise absent, resulting in substantial lowering of the energy and therefore enhanced binding energies.
+The large atomic displacements can be associated with an instability, which is amenable to analysis using Kohn-Sham DFT.
+This effect cannot be attributed to the (111) planes moving closer together, as compressive hydrostatic strain causes all planes to do so, with nothing unique about the (111) plane.
+Note that upon relaxing the cell to release the pressure, the atoms do not return to the unstrained positions, indicating a permanent collapse.
+Note also that the penta- and hexavacancies located on the (111) plane similarly collapse at 10\% compressive strain (Supplementary Material \cite{Supplemental}).